Logo

 A DAP is also able to learn how users interact with the software it overlays, and their individual needs and preferences, using this to provide customized content and support.
 This can help users to retain information, as they’ll be more likely to pay attention to and engage with content that meets their specific needs.

 So, though the forgetting curve can prove a challenge when it comes to squeezing value from your software investments, it can be overcome.
 Through a thorough software onboarding process, aided by a DAP, you can provide your people with ongoing support – whether in-app guidance, personalized experiences or regular reminders – that reinforces key information and helps people get the most out of software.
-Want to find out more?
-Get in touch today for a demo.

 Article by